bagaag/coderfolder.com/ideas.markdown

 * HTML/JS graph paper
 * Jekyll plugin - how about listing the tags for a post and linking them to the tag list page
 * Jekyll-based personal programming knowledgebase (big, needs some planning)
+* Rails project to connect people in a group for 1-1 meetings
 * Notepad++ module in C#
 * Extensible site-to-site SSO service
 * Project management and process for developers